TangChao729/JobAnalyzerLLM/Code/JobListingFeed/2_vector_database/README.md

    4) configure docker
    5) add user to docker group

-2. Create docker storage volume for the database:
+2. Create docker storage volume for the database (optional, if you want to save the data into specific location):
    '''
    docker volume create marqo_data
    '''